thycotic/privman-docs/computer-groups/local-security/ls-local-users.md

 ## Password Management: Randomize Local Account Passwords

 Local Security allows administrators to manage users and also to manage passwords and password rotation.
-Managing users, passwords, and rotation scheduled often go hand-in-hand, but not every managed user account also requires password rotation.
+Managing users, passwords, and rotation schedules often go hand-in-hand, but not every managed user account also requires password rotation.
 For example, service accounts are managed, but usually do not have password rotation setup.

 Password rotation can also be setup for existing users without having to provision user accounts.